that-duck-on-quack/Hbm-s-Nuclear-Tech-GIT/README.md

 ## Downloading pre-compiled versions from GitHub

 Simply navigate to "Releases" on the right side of the page, download links for the compiled JAR as well as the corresponding source code are under the "Assets" category below the changelog.
 Make sure to review all changelogs when updating!
+Exceeeeeeeeeept...we don't have any! :DDDDD you'll have to wait until we're done with the Big-Ass List of Bullshit.

 ## Building from source

 Tired of waiting until the next version comes out?
 Here is a tutorial on how to compile the very newest version yourself:
 Please note that these installation instructions are assuming you're running Microsoft Windows operating system.
 Linux users should know what to do by looking at the same guide.
+(ps. it fails 99% of the time)

  1. Make sure you have JDK8 installed.
 If not, download it from [adoptium.net](https://adoptium.net/?variant=openjdk8&jvmVariant=hotspot)
  2. If you don't have git installed, download&install it from [here](https://git-scm.com/downloads).